 Table 7.
-I ndex participants' viewpoints on determinants fo or getting fun ided for researc h in India mach par norpanto Points on laca for researe
+Index participants' viewpoints on determinants for getting funded for research in India

-Reasons cited for ability to attract funds for Challenges faced in attracting funds research Competence of the researcher Poor financial management/ unutilized funds Credibility of the researchers widely Difficulty in getting competent staff known/personal recognition Awareness about funding agencies and their No protected time for research preferred areas for support Not over committing Time lag between application and sanction/delay in getting funding Collaboration network/supportive partners Legal and regulatory requirement / ethical clearances Priority setting/time management/prompt Need for constant working and writing proposal to generate a stream of resources / time constraint Team capacity to write grants No awareness about funding opportunities Institutional grant management support Competence of reviewer and process of review Persistence/Perseverance/commitment Highly bureaucratic / politics of funding Availability of funding in the areas of interest No coordination and interaction with funding agencies Coordination and interaction with funding No funding available for small studies /explorative studies agencies Unique areas of research/pioneering work Non-availability of appropriate funding from government, competitive grants shrinking,
+Reasons cited for ability to attract funds for research Challenges faced in attracting funds Competence of the researcher Poor financial management/ unutilized funds Credibility of the researchers widely Difficulty in getting competent staff known/personal recognition Awareness about funding agencies and their No protected time for research preferred areas for support Not over committing Time lag between application and sanction/delay in getting funding Collaboration network/supportive partners Legal and regulatory requirement / ethical clearances Priority setting/time management/prompt Need for constant working and writing proposal to generate a streamof resources / time constraint Team capacity to write grants No awareness about funding opportunities Institutional grant management support Competence of reviewer and process of review Persistence/Perseverance/commitment Highly bureaucratic / politics of funding Availability of funding in the areas of interest No coordination and interaction with funding agencies Coordination and interaction with funding No funding available for small studies /explorative studies agencies Unique areas of research/pioneering work Non-availability of appropriate funding from government, competitive grants shrinking,

-"I cannot give that much of time in research because teaching is the main thing I do out here.
+&quot;I cannot give that much of time in research because teaching is the main thing I do out here.
 And not only teaching and there are so many other responsibilities from the institute like in committees and so."